endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 > Dutch point: Bars will rotate their bottles as likely, sometimes more often, than their draft choices.

 Is it a stout, is it a BIPA?
-This collaboration from LOC: http://www.locbrewery.com/ and de 3 Horne: https://de3horne.nl/ is a bit of both.
+This collaboration from <a href="http://www.locbrewery.com/" target="_blank">LOC</a> and <a href="https://de3horne.nl/" target="_blank">de 3 Horne</a> is a bit of both.
 The photo shows the foam suggesting a Belgian-y yeast.
 The color and roast flavors say "stout".
 The nose and forward flavor say "hops".
 The label itself says a whole lot and nothing at all.
 Beside the cartoon we are provided a runon sentence that was written under some type of influence and Google translate [twitter link to #GoogleTranslate] mashup.

 "_This brew was never meant to be, the recipe was never written and the ABV and IBU was never calculated.
 But this naughty boy wouldn't listen, so from the second runnings of the LOC brewery Imperial Stout '84' he became...
 If he is any good, well we dare not to say as this naughty boy is not to be trusted.
 Slightly toasted, malty flavor with a hint of savory together with the characteristics from the cascade and centennial hops._